Earl of Wigtown: History

-The title of Earl of Wigtown (or Wigton or Wigtoun) was created twice in the Peerage of Scotland.
-The first creation was in 1341 for Malcolm Fleming, and was surrendered in 1372, when the second Earl sold the Earldom and territory to Archibald the Grim, Lord of Galloway.
-The transfer was confirmed by Robert III later in the same year.
-The Douglas family, Earls of Douglas, held the Earldom of Wigtown for the next hundred years, until the attainder of the 9th Earl of Douglas in 1455.
+The earldom was surrendered in 1372 when Thomas Fleming, 2nd Earl of Wigtown, sold the earldom and its associated lands to Archibald Douglas, known as Archibald the Grim, Lord of Galloway.
+This transfer was confirmed by King Robert II later that year.
+The Douglas family, also Earls of Douglas, held the earldom for over 80 years until the attainder of James Douglas, 9th Earl of Douglas, in 1455, when the title and estates were forfeited to the Crown due to the family's opposition to King James II.